mattfoster/hackerific.net/content/post/PCB-Toaster/index.md

 - electronics
 ---

-This week I completed the electronics right of passage that is converting a cheap toaster oven into a PCB reflow device.
+This week I completed the electronics rite of passage that is converting a cheap toaster oven into a PCB reflow device.
 It was a simple and fun project and I can see why it's such a popular thing to do, and so far I haven't burned my house down! :fire: Total cost was about £40, but I think you could do it for